Last updated on October 9th, 2024 at 06:25 am

 2. Create a New Project:

-Create a new directory for your MEAN stack project.
+Create a new directory for your MEAN stack development project.

 Open a command prompt or terminal and navigate to the project directory.